 Figure 3 illustrates a simplified version of the signalling occurring on the access network.
 Next, we describe how these interactions support the changing of the point of attachment when triggered by the OpenFlow command.

-Following Figure 3, when a terminal powers on, it authenticates and associates with the best AP (i.e., AP1), and performs the Neighbour Report exchange to learn about the APs in the vicinity belonging to the same network.
-During these operations, the APs that overhear the node activity report on the different links available to the mobile terminal, and update the database accordingly (among these, AP2 in the Figure).
+Following Figure 3, when a station powers on, it authenticates and associates with the best AP (i.e., AP1), and performs the Neighbour Report exchange to learn about the APs in the vicinity belonging to the same network.
+During these operations, the APs that overhear the node activity report on the different links available to the mobile statioin, and update the database accordingly (among these, AP2 in the Figure).
 Assuming at some point that the optimiser decides that it is better if the mobile node (MN) associates with AP2, the controller issues a OFPT_FLOW_MOD primitive to change the (only) default forwarding entry of MN, from node AP1 to node AP2.
 This primitive is processed by the 802.11 module with the controller, which issues a command to AP1 to trigger the 802.11v BSS Transition Request message, so the MN re-associates with AP2.
 Thanks to the use of 802.11r, this re- association is noticeably shorter than the original one.
 As we will see in the next section, the controller can duly issue other OpenFlow primitives to minimise the impact on performance.

 Conclusions